KShebek/cbe504/main.typ

   caption: "Bond dissociation enthalpies at 298 K."
 )  <table:bdes>

-Later in the course, we will describe a related principle known as the Bell--Evans--Polanyi principle, which states that for $E_"a " prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
+Later in the course, we will describe a related principle known as the Bell--Evans--Polanyi principle, which states that for $E_"a " prop Delta H^std$ for a given reaction family (linaerly via the empirical relationship $E_"a "  = E_0 + alpha Delta H^std$).#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
 The more endothermic the reaction enthalpy is, the higher the activation barrier may be.

 === Quasi-Equilibrium Approximation